Structure and statistical organization of the stationary state of the Oslo model: Classification of recurrent configurations

 \begin{prop} The probability of~$r$ in the stationary state, expressed as in Equation~\eqref{eq:probability}, can be recast into

-where $\nu_r=\tau_r-L-\delta_r=\kappa_r-\pi_r-\delta_r$ and $\gamma_i^r>0$ for all $i$. \end{prop}
+where $\nu_r=\tau_r-L-\delta_r=\kappa_r-\pi_r-\delta_r$ and $\gam[r]{i}>0$ for all $i$. \end{prop}

-\begin{proof} The total number of topplings along a path from~$a_1M_L$ to~$r$ is~$\tau_r$.
+\begin{proof} The total number of topplings along a path from~$a_1\zcfg{2_L}$ to~$r$ is~$\tau_r$.
 The number of topplings, initial \instr{t} put aside, corresponding to a stone downward movement is $\delta_r$.
 Let us call~$\nu_r$ the number of topplings corresponding to stone movements at fixed height and dissipation steps.
-We have naturally the relation $\tau_r-L=\delta_r+\nu_r$ as topplings can only be of two types, at constant/dissipative or between two heights.
+We have the relation $\tau_r-L=\delta_r+\nu_r$ as topplings can only be of two types: either between two levels or at constant level (dissipative topplings belong to the latter).
 Also, from Equation \eqref{eq:kappa} we have directly the relation $\kappa_r=\nu_r+\delta_r+\pi_r$.
-We conclude that from any path from~$a_1M_L$ to $r$, there is at least~$\nu_r$ instructions~\instr{q} and $\pi_r$ instructions~\instr{p}.
+We conclude that from any path from~$a_1\zcfg{2_L}$ to $r$, there is at least~$\nu_r$ instructions~\instr{q} and $\pi_r$ instructions~\instr{p}.

-We shall now inspect if we can find a set of paths for which the $\delta_r$ instructions are not constrained, in the sens that these could be set indifferently to \instr{p} or \instr{q} instructions.
-If true, each of these $\delta_r$ instruction would add one to the number of terms in the polynomial~$P_0(r)$, such that this polynomial has precisely $\delta_r+1$ non zero terms.
+We shall now inspect if we can find a set of paths for which the $\delta_r$ instructions are not constrained, in the sense that these could be set indifferently to \instr{p} or \instr{q} instructions.
+If true, each of these $\delta_r$ instruction would add one to the number of terms in the polynomial~$P_{\liftnat r}$, such that this polynomial has precisely $\delta_r+1$ terms.